Essay Referencing Simplified

 For many students, using a referencing guideline can be a tedious drudgery to suffer when writing papers.
 For others, good referencing poses a complicated barrier which can cost them marks and even put their academic success in jeopardy.
 In this post I will endeavor to demystify citation systems and offer a simplified approach to them.

 What is a reference?
 Academic writing does not stand alone.
 Everything that is written contributes to a conversation which has spanned centuries.
 This is exactly what Sir Isaac Newton was referring to when he made his famous quote about standing on the shoulders of giants.
 The primary role of all citation systems is to give your readers the means to retrace your steps through this ongoing conversation.

 Of course, the other side of this is about giving due recognition to the writers of the work to which you are referring.
 Personally, I think of this as a secondary purpose.
 This is not due to any disrespect toward the protection of intellectual property; it is only that I give this respect incidentally.
 I appreciate having the opportunity to show where my work sits in relation to the greater conversation.

-It is plagiarism when a student attempts to pass off work which has already been published or submitted as their own.
-It is different if someone, a friend for example, acts as a co-writer who helps you proofread, edit, or produce new work or if you order essay from professionals.
+It is plagiarism when a student attempts to pass off work that has already been published or submitted as their own.
+It is different if someone, a friend, for example, acts as a co-writer who helps you proofread, edit, or produce new work or if you order essay from professionals.
 However, I am at a loss as to why someone would feel compelled not to reference the work they use.